UniMath/agda-unimath/src/spectral-theory/eigenspaces-linear-endomaps-vector-spaces.lagda.md

-# Eigenspaces of linear transformations of vector spaces
+# Eigenspaces of linear endomaps of vector spaces

 ```agda
 module spectral-theory.eigenspaces-linear-endomaps-vector-spaces where